-Minimal intervention winemaking with 20% of the fruit fermented as whole clusters.
+80% of the Cinsault is destemmed, while 20% of the fruit is fermented as whole clusters.
 Spontaneous fermentation in open top 4-ton fermentation tanks.
 Gentle punch downs and pump overs are performed during fermentation.
-Maturation takes place in seasoned 500I French oak barrels for approximately 14 months.
+Maturation takes place in seasoned 500l French oak barrels for approximately 14 months.